nikpournastaran/cloud-native-observability-core/README.md

 ```

-## About Me
 ---
 ## About Me
----

-## About Me
 I hold two Master's degrees—one in **Statistics and Applications** and another in **Data Science**.
 While my academic foundation is deeply rooted in data, my true passion lies in cloud computing and infrastructure architecture.
-Because of this drive, I have spent immense hands-on effort mastering cloud tools, which allows me to confidently step into the world as a **Cloud and Backend Engineer**.
+Because of this drive, I have spent immense hands-on effort mastering cloud tools, which allows me to confidently step into the world as a **Cloud and Backend Engineer** :) .

 I designed this pipeline to solve real-world problems with microservices, CI/CD, and Infrastructure as Code.
 My ultimate goal is to deploy these optimized setups in companies facing server bottlenecks, high-concurrency traffic, or infrastructure scaling challenges.
 I want to help teams stabilize their deployments, reduce cloud overhead, and achieve high system observability.